Microfluidic colocalization set-up for DNA analysis

 Microfluidic colocalization setup

-The imagining chamber consists of a microscope glass slide (1 mm thickness, 25×75 mm size) with etched channels (up to 9 channels on 1 glass slide) covered with a rectangular borosilicate coverslip (0,13 – 0,17 mm thickness, 60 x 22 mm size).
+The imaging chamber consists of a microscope glass slide (1 mm thickness, 25×75 mm size) with etched channels (up to 9 channels on 1 glass slide) covered with a rectangular borosilicate coverslip (0,13 – 0,17 mm thickness, 60 x 22 mm size).
 The connectors for tubing were bound directly to the microscope glass slide because of its thickness.

 In this experiment, we analyzed several proteins that we introduced into the flow cell using the ELVEFLOW© MUX distribution valve.
 Using this setup a minimal delay in the sequential injection can be achieved.